 Do your Karate students and athletes clean your house or cook for you, every single day, so they deserve to receive your knowledge?

-99% of the Dojos begin training sessions with all the Karateka lined-up… The students train Kihon and Kata in lines, everyone at the same time, right?
+99% of the Dojos begin their training sessions with all the Karatekas lined-up… The students practice Kihon and Kata in lines, everyone at the same time, right?

 Well, this is also an evolution of the “Traditional” way of teaching in Okinawa!

-I Don’t Know Any Karate Sensei That Doesn’t Teach Mawashi-Geri or Ura-Mawashi-Geri!!
+I Don’t Know Any Karate Sensei Who Doesn’t Teach Mawashi-Geri or Ura-Mawashi-Geri!!
 Do you?

 Tell me one Kata where you execute a Mawashi-Geri or an Ura-Mawashi-Geri!!

 So, why do we teach and practice these Geri-Waza, hundreds or thousands of times per year?

 Aren’t Katas the source of the “Authentic” Karate?!?